Gaslighting is emotional manipulation that leaves its victims confused and despondent as they question their sanity.

 Helpful PositivePsychology.com Resources

-There are various resources available at PositivePsychology.com, which may help individuals identify areas in which their relationships may be inadequate or damaging, as well as ways to enhance feelings of self-love and self-acceptance.
+There are various resources available at PositivePsychology.com that may help individuals identify areas where their relationships may be inadequate or damaging, as well as ways to enhance feelings of self-love and self-acceptance.

 - Our article about Self-Love with Exercises and Worksheets is a comprehensive resource containing numerous activities, worksheets, and tools aimed at enhancing self-love and experiencing a more meaningful and joyful life.
 The article is particularly relevant for anyone in the process of recovering from an abusive relationship.